Home

 As her parents' health seriously declined in 1919, Maude quit her job and moved back in with her parents to provide care.
 They were heavily dependent on the father's $32 per month pension payment from the federal government.
 On Oct.
 1, 1919, the mother suffered a stroke, and became "entirely helpless in bed," Maude reported.
 Her father also was stricken with a stroke, and died in June 1920.
 The mother outlived her husband by five years, in Maude's constant care.
 Maude penned frequent letters and petitions to the Commissioner of Pensions, asking that her mother's monthly payment be increased.
 The mother died in 1925.

-Freed from the burden of care-giving, Maude wed James A. Munro (1877-1959), a native of Canada who had emigrated to the United States in 1896.
+Freed from the burden of care-giving, Maude wed James A. Munro Jr. (Sept.
+15, 1877-1959), a native of Canada and the son of James A. and Annie (Pierce) Munro Sr. James Jr. had emigrated to the United States in 1896.
 The wedding took place sometime after 1925.
-He was five years younger than she, and they apparently had no children.
-(In 1910, James lived unmarried in a boarding house in Manhattan, on West 61st Street.
-His occupation, as recorded by the federal census-taker, was as a machinist in a garage.)
+He was five years younger than she, and they did not reproduce.

 Evergreen Cemetery, Mauch Chunk